Dansvn/stickerbot-wwebjs/README.md

 - Create stickers from images (`!s`)
 - Rename stickers by replying to them (`!r <name> | <author>`)
 - Works on WhatsApp Web via `whatsapp-web.js`
-- Designed primarily for Termux, tested also on Alpine Linux via PRoot.
+- Designed primarily for Termux, tested also on Denian Linux via PRoot.

 ---